reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 The `responseExtractor` used here extracts the response and creates a file in a folder in the server.

-## Invoking APIs with application/form type Input
+## Invoking APIs with application/form Type Input

 Another class of APIs takes `HTTP form` as an input.
 To call these APIs, we need to set the `Content-Type` header to `application/x-www-form-urlencoded` in addition to setting the request body.
 This allows us to send a large query string containing name and value pairs separated by `& ` to the server.